Have you been looking to increase your punching power and not have to gain weight? This read is just for you.

 - Work different ranges since this overcoming isometric works best at the range you hold the position.
 You can start with a close range.

-- Place your fist on the wall and allow yourself to fix a better position from the feedback of the press.
-Make sure that your body is in an upright position, with an inward slightly turned hip and pushing your other leg into the shot.
+- Place your fist on the wall and allow yourself to fix a better position from the press’s feedback.
+Ensure that your body is in an upright position, with an inward slightly turned hip and pushing your other leg into the shot.
 Avoid leaning your upper body towards the wall, as this will cause you to feel weak.

 As an athlete or fitness enthusiast, make sure that you try this out frequently for better results.
 Make sure you do it as part of your regular fitness training.
 You can follow up by going through the Rapid Fitness book by Zen Martinoli.